 Seen in almost every Space Opera.

 If you're using a chart, Off the Chart will be the case, too.
 Compare Readings Blew Up the Scale for a reading that's so far off the scale it will cause the measuring device to suffer from Explosive Instrumentation.
+Also compare to All of Them, for someone answer a question of quantity with the phrase.
 When this is applied to reviews, it's Broke the Rating Scale.

 - In Dragon Ball: